 Simple cooked deli ham was used in this recipe.
 Black Forest ham is a yummy option.
 You want the ham to be in thin slices or shaved.

 Best Cheese To Use

 When making quesadillas, you definitely want a nice melting cheese.
 I used Gruyere in these ham and cheese quesadillas, but other delicious options are mozzarella cheese, cheddar cheese or provolone.
 Use your favourite melting cheese.

 These ham and cheese quesadillas are delicious, of course, on their own, but if you want to take things up a notch, serve them with sour cream or ranch dressing (my favourite) for dipping.
 So good!

-If you want to round things out a make your meal more substantial, these quesadillas are great served with a simple green salad or homemade tomato soup.
+If you want to round things out a make your meal more substantial, these quesadillas are great served with a simple green salad or homemade tomato basil soup.

 Looking for something super simple to serve with these quesadillas?
 Potato chips are always a yummy pairing.

 More Easy Quesadilla Recipes

 If you make this easy cheese and ham quesadilla recipe, be sure to leave a comment below!